Jabble/tamu-rdm-workshops/modules/data-management-plans.md

 Including:

-- the types of data to be authored;
+- The types of data to be authored;
 - the standards that would be applied, for example format and metadata content;
 - provisions for archiving and preservation;
 - access policies and provisions; and